elpat77/Sunland_student_teacher/README.md

 2. **Yearly school calendar -** _Must Have -_ Information such as vacations, special events, general activities.
 3. **Current Class information -**  _Must Have -_ Based on each students current class work, they should be able to access all this information.
 They should be able to see every class they are taking, see the grades, submit homework, etc.
 4. **After School Programs -** _Must Have -_ Present the students with information regarding such events.
 It should contain things as available programs,  class information, enrollments, schedules, etc. Once a student is enrolled, this should be stored in each student profile.
 They will then be able to access information regarding the class (grades, alerts, calendar events)
-5. **Payment / Invoice Center -** _EXTRA nice to have! -_  This feature will break us away from the competition.
+5. **Payment / Invoice Center -** _Bonus -_  This feature will break us away from the competition.
 A place where parents can securely pay for the tuition and access past payment information would be great to have!
 6. **Transportation news -** _Nice to have -_  The school offers private transport, an area dedicated to this would be great.
 It should contain items such as route updates, alerts, pick up/drop off schedules.
 7. **Field Trips -** _Nice to have -_  The school organizes different trips through the year.
 This section needs to have field trip information, dates, ways to RSVP.
 After RSVP’d it should be displayed on the calendar.
 8. **School Store -** _Nice to have -_ A custom store would be awesome!
 Items that can be sold here include books, arts, school merchandise, etc.